Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations: Non-perturbative corrections to the one-point correlation function

 The genus expansion of connected correlation functions is known to be asymptotic in nature, as their coefficients exhibit factorial growth \cite{beg24}.
 This factorial divergence signals the necessity of supplementing the perturbative genus expansion with additional asymptotic series associated with instanton configurations, encoding all possible non-perturbative effects.
 The resulting object, incorporating both the perturbative genus expansion and the non-perturbative instanton corrections, is referred to as a ``transseries'' and the respective asymptotic series are called ``transseries sectors'' \cite{abs19}.

 Following \cite{eggls23}, two distinct types of non-perturbative effects appear as transseries sectors: ``ZZ'' contributions and ``FZZT'' contributions~\cite{fzz00,t00,zz01}.
 The former arise from instanton configurations associated with the tunnelling of eigenvalues and anti-eigenvalues from the spectral distribution of the matrix model to its various saddle points \cite{d90a,d93,msw07,mss22}.
+As first observed in \cite{m08} and further developed in \cite{gikm12,asv12,bssv22}, in the case of the free energy these instantons may be alternatively derived directly from the string equation by plugging a suitable transseries and recursively computing it's coefficients (in Subsection \ref{sec:transseriesfromgel} we will extend this method to the Gel’fand-Dikii resolvent equation \eqref{eq:gde6}).
 The name is appropriate since the corresponding transseries sectors may be interpreted, particularly within Hermitian matrix models dual to minimal string theories, as the asymptotic genus expansion obtained by expanding the correlation functions \eqref{eq:toprec1} around backgrounds including ZZ D-brane configurations \cite{zz01} (see \cite{sst23} for a detailed review of this correspondence in the context of the partition function transseries).

 In the particularly simple case of a double scaled Hermitian matrix model whose spectral curve features a cut extending from $\infty$ to $E_0 \in \mathbb{C}$ and a single saddle $E^\star \in \mathbb{C}$, the associated transseries sectors are proportional to the transmonomial